Pain Management Electives and Selectives

 Overview:

-The Pain Management elective is a two week rotation where students and residents will explore a multi-disciplinary approach to chronic pain.
-Working alongside pain specialists, students and residents will work in the outpatient setting.
-They will develop an understanding of both medical and procedural management to pain including nerve block techniques and proper opioid prescribing.
-The student and resident will gain experience on assessment of chronic pain syndrome and development of a multi-disciplinary treatment plan.
+The Pain Management elective is a two-week rotation where students and residents will explore a multidisciplinary approach to chronic pain.
+Students and residents will work alongside pain specialists in the outpatient setting.
+They will develop an understanding of both medical and procedural management to pain, including nerve block techniques and proper opioid prescribing.
+The student and resident will gain experience in assessment of chronic pain syndrome and development of a multidisciplinary treatment plan.

 Objectives: At the end of the elective the student will be able to: